Date: October 11, 2022

 Mount Rae is visible in the distance, beyond glowing larches, and a deep blue, Lower Kananaskis Lake.

-Braydan traverses a narrower section, just before the summit.
+Braydan traverses a narrower section, just before the south summit.

 Looking back up the connecting ridge to the north summit.